 What is the mathematical significance of a phase transition?
-If we look at the partition function, $Z(\beta)$, which is the key to all physical quantities of interest, then for every finite N, this is simply the sum of finitely many exponentials in β and therefore it is continuous and differentiable infinitely many times.
+If we look at the partition function, $Z(\beta)$ , which is the key to all physical quantities of interest, then for every finite N, this is simply the sum of finitely many exponentials in $\beta$ and therefore it is continuous and differentiable infinitely many times.
 So what kind of abrupt changes could there possibly be in the behavior of this function?
-It turns out that while this is true for all finite N, it is no longer necessarily true if we look at the thermodynamical limit, i.e., if we look at the behavior of
+It turns out that while this is true for all finite N, it is no longer necessarily true if we look at the thermodynamical limit, i.e., if we look at the behavior of property, it may exist in the thermodynamical limit only.
+While a physical system is, after all finite, it is nevertheless well approximated by the thermodynamical limit when it is very large.
+By the same token, if we look at the analogy with a coded communication system: for any finite block-length n, the error probability is a smooth function of the SNR, but in the limit of large n, it behaves like a step function that jumps between 0 and 1 at the critical SNR.
+As said earlier, we shall see that the two things are related.

-$$\phi(\beta) = \lim{N \to \infty} \frac{\ln Z(\beta)}{N}.$$ (5.17)
+$$\phi(\beta) = \lim{N \to \infty} \frac{\ln Z(\beta)}{N}.$$ (347)